 NOTE A neighbor distribute list cannot be used together with a neighbor prefix list in the same direction.
-These two lists are mutually exclusive, and only one list may be applied to a given direction.

-protocols bgp <asn> neighbor <id> distribute-list import <acl-num> set protocols bgp asn neighbor id distribute-list import acl-num delete protocols bgp asn neighbor id distribute-list show protocols bgp asn neighbor id distribute-list asn Mandatory.
+These two lists are mutually exclusive, and only one list may be applied to a given direction protocols bgp <asn> neighbor <id> distribute-list import <acl-num> set protocols bgp asn neighbor id distribute-list import acl-num delete protocols bgp asn neighbor id distribute-list show protocols bgp asn neighbor id distribute-list asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group. acl-num Optional.
+The IPv4 or IPv6 address of a BGP neighbor. acl-num Optional.
 The number of a standard or extended access list.
 The range for a standard access list is 1 to 99.
 The range for an extended access list is 100 to 199.